Waki Yamato

-Works
+Life and works

 After the success of Haikara-san ga Tōru, she continued to create many manga, including the comedy Aramis '78 (series), Yokohama Monogatari (The Story of Yokohama), and N. Y. Komachi (The Belle of New York).
 The latter two were historical manga, set during the Meiji period.

 The heroines of these stories were active girls who traveled overseas.
 Yamato's early work Reidii Mitsuko (Lady Mitsuko), 1976, was based on the true story of Mitsuko Aoyama, who was the mother of Richard von Coudenhove-Kalergi.

 Similarly, in Yokohama Monogatari, Uno visits California, marries her Japanese lover there and returns to Yokohama, while Mariko visits London to meet her Japanese husband.
 In N. Y. Komachi tomboy Shino travels to New York and becomes a camerawoman.
 At the end she settles in America with her husband Danny.

 Asaki Yume Mishi

 Yamato's major work is Asaki Yume Mishi.
 Yamato spent 13 years (1980–93) completing this famous long work, based on Murasaki Shikibu's The Tale of Genji.
 Yamato studied the historical details of the Heian period.
 But she made radical changes to the characters and plot, to fit contemporary mores.
 Yet her work remains one of the best visualizations of the Heian era.